ddev/ddev-contrib/recipes/install-redaxo-cms-with-ddev/README.md

 ![](https://github.com/crydotsnake/ddev-contrib/blob/master/recipes/install-redaxo-cms-with-ddev/img/project-start.gif?raw=true)

-And now you can type enter the project with the urls you see in the terminal!.
+And now you can enter the project with the urls you see in the terminal!.